debovema/maven-auto-releaser/README.md

 This tool is composed of **two parts**:

-1. **a creation step**: a script to create *release trigger branches* on the repositories of the projects to release
+1. **a creation step**: a script to create *release trigger branches* on the repositories of the projects to release.
+This step is a one-shot action for a given repository.
-2. **an execution runtime**: a set of configuration, scripts and Continuous Integration files which will trigger the actual Maven release the classical way (i.e. with the [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin) or the [unleash-maven-plugin](https://github.com/shillner/unleash-maven-plugin))
+2. **an execution runtime**: a set of configuration, scripts and Continuous Integration files which will trigger the actual Maven release the classical way (i.e. with the [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin) or the [unleash-maven-plugin](https://github.com/shillner/unleash-maven-plugin)).
+This execution runtime is used whenever a release is to be created on a given repository.

 ### The *release trigger branch* concept